ndmitchell/hlint/README.md

     - fixity: "infixr 5 !:"

 These hints are suitable for inclusion in a custom hint file.
 You can also include Haskell fixity declarations in a hint file, and these will also be extracted.
 If you pass only `--find` flags then the hints will be written out, if you also pass files/folders to check, then the found hints will be automatically used when checking.

+### More Advanced Hints

+Hints can specify more advanced aspects, with names and side conditions.
+To see examples and descriptions of these features look at [the default hint file](https://github.com/ndmitchell/hlint/blob/master/data/hlint.yaml) and [the hint interpretation module comments](https://github.com/ndmitchell/hlint/blob/master/src/Hint/Match.hs).

 ## Hacking HLint